jobovy/wendy/README.md

 ## Overview

 ``wendy`` solves the one-dimensional gravitational N-body problem to machine precision with an efficient algorithm [O(log N) / particle-collision].
+Alternatively, it can solve the problem with approximate integration, but with exact forces.

 ## Author